Frankston, Victoria: Geography

 Olivers Hill is the most prominent elevation in Frankston which rises to 55 metres above sea level (180 feet) at its highest point in the suburb.
 Its origins date to approximately 415 to 360 million years ago.
 Its base is Mount Eliza Granite dating from the Devonian period, which was covered in lava tuffs in the Paleogene period.
 During the Miocene epoch in the Neogene period, the Frankston area was entirely flooded by the sea resulting in a mix of Balcombe Clay (at deep levels) and Baxter Sandstone (at shallow levels) covering the basaltic (lava) level.
 Fluctuating ice ages of the Pleistocene epoch in the current Quaternary period caused sea levels to rise and fall dramatically and for sedimentary rock and sand to be deposited on the surface of the hill.
 Aeolian processes in the current Holocene epoch, in which Port Phillip has periodically dried up (as recently as 1000 years ago), has caused further sand to be deposited.

-With panoramic views across Port Philip, Olivers Hill is home to the most expensive real estate in Frankston.
+With panoramic views across Port Phillip, Olivers Hill is home to the most expensive real estate in Frankston.
 It is considered to have one of the top ten residential views in Melbourne.
 Property in the locality has sold for between A$3 and A$4 million in 2015, at the same time as the median house price in the suburb of Frankston being A$390,000.